 Disable the “Wi-Fi only” download option

-If you’re unable to download Netflix movies and TV shows on your mobile device using a cellular connection then there could be another reason.
-Go to the App Setting page to make sure that the WiFi-only option is disabled.
+If you’re on a cellular internet connection and unable to download Netflix movies and TV shows on your mobile device, then there could be another reason.
+Go to the App Setting page to make sure that the ‘WiFi Only’ option is disabled.

 Here, you should also check whether you’ve exhausted your monthly data cap while binge-watching.